JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/03-Seeing-and-Solving-a-Harder-Example.md

 ```purescript
 newtype Coproduct f g a = Coproduct (Either (f a) (g a))
 ```
-Indeed, just as there was a library for nested `Either`s via `purescript-either`, there is also a library for nested `Coproduct`s: [`purescript-functors`](https://pursuit.purescript.org/packages/purescript-functors/3.0.1/docs/Data.Functor.Coproduct#t:Coproduct), which also includes [convenience functions and types for dealing with nested versions of `Coproduct`](https://pursuit.purescript.org/packages/purescript-functors/3.0.1/docs/Data.Functor.Coproduct.Nested) as well as [inject instances into and project instances out of it](https://pursuit.purescript.org/packages/purescript-functors/3.0.1/docs/Data.Functor.Coproduct.Inject).
+Indeed, just as there was a library for nested `Either`s via `purescript-either`, there is also a library for nested `Coproduct`s: [`purescript-functors`](https://pursuit.purescript.org/packages/purescript-functors/3.0.1/docs/Data.Functor.Coproduct#t:Coproduct), which also includes [convenience functions and types for dealing with nested versions of `Coproduct`](https://pursuit.purescript.org/packages/purescript-functors/3.0.1/docs/Data.Functor.Coproduct.Nested) as well as [inject values into and project values out of it](https://pursuit.purescript.org/packages/purescript-functors/3.0.1/docs/Data.Functor.Coproduct.Inject).

 To help us understand how to read and write `Coproduct`, let's compare the `Coproduct` version to its equivalent `Either` version:
 ```purescript